ndarriulat/shippinginfoapp/README.md

 Hope you find the code quality and cleanness as good as I do :)

-I would like to start claryfing that this project does not fully cover the 4 scenarios presented in the Moteefe Coding Challenge.
+I would like to start stating that this project does not fully cover the 4 scenarios presented in the Moteefe Coding Challenge.
 The reason for this is that I didn't quite understand Scenario 3 and 4, and since it was Sunday and I did not have anybody to ask to, I thought it would be better to focus on the Unit & Integration tests and code quality rather than modifying the logic of the program.
 I hope you can understand that approach that I followed.

 As you will see in the code, I prefer not commenting much (except on one class in which I thought the method summaries were useful), and opt for having readable lines with self names explainable methods rather than that.
-I tried to think about methods as texts in English language, that should be readable for almost anybody even though they would not know how to code.
+I usually try to think about methods as texts in English language, that should be readable for almost anybody even though they would not know how to code.

 Overall, I am quite happy with the code quality, however, I do believe that could have been much better.
 Still, as I didn't want to expend more time since I was already given some extra time to deliver it, I preferred not to take more time on working on this.